1. Home/

 How does one address new technologies and business models in the AFC context?

-Dealing with new technologies and innovative business models presents anti-financial crime management with particular challenges.
+Dealing with new technologies and effective business models presents anti-financial crime management with particular challenges.
 A proactive and balanced approach makes it possible to enable innovation while adequately addressing new risks.

 🚀 Challenges posed by new technologies and business models:

-• Innovative payment methods and digital currencies with specific money laundering risks
+• Effective payment methods and digital currencies with specific money laundering risks

 • New customer acquisition and onboarding processes in the digital environment